 Holistically tending and stewarding the life growing here fills us with a deep satisfaction from knowing this experience is shared with willing others on so many levels; from the vital reality of nutrient density to the nourishment of our role in being a valued part of these natural systems that can be thriving providers of abundance.
 We are building an ecological experience for income, profit even to be able to continue to nourish and empower others with skills to also grow and thrive.
 It’s not yet clear if our small scale and purpose can sustain us but we still strive to share, sell, barter, and donate what we learn and can produce to continue to grow on these few acres for our family, our volunteers, our guests, our neighbors, and our community.

 When medical emergencies occur (as they did for us in 2019, 2020), fires devastate (CZU fires of 2020), floods ravage (three times in 2023), vital roads fail (2023), pandemics shut things down (2021-2023), financial markets crash; thru it all I knew we’d be fine AND we were in a position to help others.
-Thru all these challenges, we have delivered food to the housebound, temporarily housed families of evacuees, cared for and sometimes adopted evacuated animals, hosted garden and farming students, and provided food & other donations many times over to local individuals thru both organizations and privately in every single year we have lived here.
+Thru all these challenges, we have delivered food to the housebound, housed families of evacuees, cared for and adopted evacuated animals, hosted garden and farming students, and provided food & other donations many times over to local individuals thru both organizations and privately in each year.

-As a farmstead, anything we have in abundance beyond what our family, farm, volunteers, and guests consume is offered to our local community.
+As a farmstead, anything we have in abundance beyond what our family, farm, volunteers, and guests consume is offered to our member community.
 As an experience, we can share various levels of participation, education, and immersion in what we consider this most diverse puzzle and rewarding endeavor.
-We offer this as a trade or as paid participation, depending on the type of interest and hosting desired.
-THIS is how we are changing and growing a more connected, resilient, and caring world.
+This is how we are changing and growing a more connected, resilient, and caring planet.
 We can’t do all that we want but we can, with intention, do something and so here we are.